sofia-fischer/philo-blog/content/posts/2026-01-imposter-syndrom.md

 ## From Individual Problem to Team Culture Issue

-> The term [Imposter Syndrom] pathologizes the insecurities regarding ones capabilities to a defect of the individual,
+> The term [Imposter Syndrom] pathologizes the insecurities regarding ones capabilities [...] to a mental illness to be
-> instead of a reaction to systemic issues
+> cured, not as a reaction to a lack of recognition, missing role models, absence of promotion opportunities,
-> like lack of recognition, absence of promotion opportunities, or discrimination in the workplace.
+> discrimination in the workplace.

-(Sophia Fritz, Toxische Weiblichkeit, my translation)
+Sophia Fritz, Toxische Weiblichkeit (Toxic Femininity), my translation

 [^toxischeWeiblichkeit]: Toxische Weiblichkeit: Wie Frauen sich und anderen schaden (German Edition) by Sophia Fritz